This short guide will help you to avoid some of the pitfalls and steer you towards perfect copy.

 - Wordcount: The magazine is online only which makes the wordcount less of an issue than it used to be when we printed an actual magazine.
 Nonetheless, please don’t go too far beyond the suggested wordcount.
 We feel that the ideal length is about 700 to 1,000 words for features.

-- Your voice: Write the article in the first person (we or I).
-Introduce your organisation early on by saying for example, “We at …” or “My organisation …” Your role and the name of your organisation will be given at the end of the article, together with a website address so please supply those.
+- Your voice: If you want to write the article in the first person (we or I), introduce your organisation early on.
+Your role and the name of your organisation will be given at the end of the article, together with a website address so please supply those.

 - Hyperlinks: We will add hyperlinks but do feel free to supply them yourself.
 Not too many though.